Common SAP Licensing Pitfalls and How to Avoid Them

 Common negotiation mistakes include:

-- Not negotiating flexibility: Companies frequently sign rigid contracts that lack change provisions.
-An ineffective negotiation might fail to include clauses for license swapping or termination and might lock in user counts or subscription levels with no ability to reduce them.
-On-premise, this manifests as being stuck paying maintenance on licenses you no longer need because you didn’t secure any rights to terminate or downscale.
+- Not negotiating flexibility: Companies often sign rigid contracts that lack provisions for change.
+An ineffective negotiation might fail to include clauses for license swapping or termination, and it might lock in user counts or subscription levels with no ability to adjust them.
+On-premise, this manifests as being stuck paying maintenance on licenses you no longer need because you didn’t secure the right to terminate or downscale them.
 In cloud contracts, it can mean committing to many subscriptions for multiple years without the right to decrease if your workforce shrinks or you divest a division.
 Such inflexibility is costly.
 Organizations that “take or leave” SAP’s standard terms without pushback often overcommit.

-- Overlooking indirect use and hidden costs: Another negotiation pitfall is not addressing known risk areas like indirect access, future price increases, or cloud usage metrics.
+- Overlooking indirect use and hidden costs: Another negotiation pitfall is failing to address known risk areas, such as indirect access, future price increases, or cloud usage metrics.
 You could face surprise costs if these aren’t clarified and capped in your contract.
 For instance, failing to discuss indirect access upfront might leave you exposed to an audit claim later.
-Similarly, not negotiating the annual increase cap on cloud subscriptions can result in steep cost escalations.
+Similarly, failing to negotiate the annual increase cap on cloud subscriptions can result in steep cost escalations.

-The outcome of poor negotiation is typically a vendor-biased contract: high costs, limited rights to optimize, and potential penalties for growth or integration that you didn’t foresee.
+The outcome of poor negotiation is typically a vendor-biased contract, characterized by high costs, limited rights to optimize, and potential penalties for growth or integration that you didn’t foresee.

-In contrast, effective negotiation – often involving legal and procurement teams alongside IT – can secure volume discounts, add protective language, and align the deal with the company’s actual roadmap.
+In contrast, effective negotiation – often involving legal, procurement, and IT teams – can secure volume discounts, add protective language, and align the deal with the company’s actual roadmap.

 As one best practice, some companies engage independent licensing advisors or use benchmarks from peers to strengthen their negotiating position and avoid known pitfalls.